xxc3nsoredxx/misc-utils/README.md

 Adapting the script for other architectures should only require changing the `TARGET*` and `CONF_*` variables.

+The toolchain is installed into an overlay called `cross-$TARGET` and each tool is installed as `$TARGET-*`.
+For example, the version of GCC which is installed can be invoked using `$TARGET-gcc`.

 ### Requirements
  * Must be run as root
  * `sys-devel/crossdev`